Web Application Development

 How can you organize your ideas at this stage of product development?
 Here at Apptension, when working with clients who try to refine their product vision, we usually rely on mind maps or apps like Milanote.

 It’s essential when working with an external team, but also useful for your in-house web development projects—you’ll make sure everyone is on the same page.
 The kick-off call is also a chance to get everyone up to speed regarding the tools that will be used throughout the project (our basic stack consists of Slack, Jira, Confluence, Bitbucket, Figma), main communication rules, and the schedule of meetings.
+E.g., at Apptension we employ the agile process to planning and executing the majority of our projects, and recommend you doing the same.

 The kick-off meeting could be followed by a discovery phase—we always recommend it to our clients.
 The discovery phase is the period during which you and your team can: